"It is our duty to prevent and protect from all fires and provide emergency medical aid to our community."

-The department grew through the rest of the 80's and in 1994; property next door to the fire station was purchased for future training grounds.
-The 90's proved to be a challenging time for fire district #6.
-Training requirements were mandated by the state and finding volunteers became a full time commitment.
-Also, the passage of Measure 47 reduced the amount of revenues that could be generated by the fire district.
+The department grew through the rest of the '80s and in 1994; property next door to the fire station was purchased for future training grounds.
+The '90s proved to be a challenging time for fire district #6.
+Training requirements were mandated by the state and finding volunteers became a full-time commitment.
+Also, the passage of Measure 47 reduced the revenue that could be generated by the fire district.

 Y2K passed without a hitch and the fire district marched into the 21st century.
 In 2004 the district went to their neighbors in Wimer like the first fire chief did, and asked for a tax levy to purchase some new equipment.
 The community agreed and a new rescue unit and water tender were replaced.
 The new rescue unit is a 2005 F350 Ford/Northstar by Braun Northwest.
-The water tender is a 2004 Volvo with 3500 gallon tank and 1000gpm pump.
-During the summer of 2008 the fire district received a $72,000.00 FEMA grant to purchase a 2008 Ford F-550 brush engine.
+The water tender is a 2004 Volvo with a 3500-gallon tank and a 1000gpm pump.
+During the summer of 2008, the fire district received a $72,000.00 FEMA grant to purchase a 2008 Ford F-550 brush engine.